javlocan/TDD-Examples-FreeCodeCamp/README.md

 # TDD-Examples-FreeCodeCamp

 I will use this repository to show my work with Test Driven Development approach.
-The exercises are extracted from FreeCodeCamp JavaScript course.
+The exercises are extracted from FreeCodeCamp JavaScript's Algorythm and Structure course and Coding Interview Prep course.
 These are quite simple examples, basic enough to help me learn the fundamentals of TDD.

 ## 0. Testing technology: Vitest